airswap/airswap-about/contracts/swap.md

 Provide an array of `nonces`, unique by signer address, to mark one or more orders as cancelled.

-Note: Out of gas may occur on arrays of length > 400
+Note: Out of gas may occur in arrays of length > 400

 ```java
 function cancel(